Causes of sensorineural hearing loss (SNHL)

 Many people with sensorineural hearing loss report that they can hear but struggle to understand speech.
 This is especially true in the presence of background noise, and it can be frustrating and exhausting to deal with.
 Ringing in the ears, or tinnitus, is common when a person has hearing loss.

 Treatment for sensorineural hearing loss

-Of course, the first step to better hearing is to have a thorough hearing examination from a qualified hearing healthcare professional.
+If you suspect you may have sensorineural hearing loss, the first step to better hearing is to have a thorough hearing examination from a qualified hearing healthcare professional.
 They can work with you to determine the cause and extent of your hearing loss, as well as develop an individualized plan to treat it.
-To find a professional in your area, ask your family physician for a referral or visit our directory.
+To find a hearing professional at a clinic in your area, visit our directory of consumer-reviewed clinics.